vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ```

 Now comes my favorite part of Middleman.
 Its super straightforward to build your own templates and reuse them whenever you like.
-You start by creating a **~/.middleman** folder in your root directory.
+You start by creating a **~/.middleman** folder in your root directory (Don’t forget the dot in front of the name).
 Within that directory you create new folders for your templates.
 For example **/.middleman/podcast** would be a *podcast* template.
 Then you fill this podcast dirctory with all the files and folders you need.
 For example, if you want to have additional stylesheets available for your Middleman app then you need to simulate Middleman’s filepath to make it super easy to use them.

 In the screenshot below I have prepared a dummy example that has a couple of files that I might need for every project and put them in a **bourbon** folder.
 Now I have a bourbon template.